emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 ## Sync/Copy

-The Sync/Copy module allows you to synchronize or copy data between two Elasticsearch clusters.
+The Sync/Copy module allows you to synchronize or copy data between two Energy Logserver clusters.
 You can copy or synchronize selected indexes or indicate index pattern.

 ### Configuration